-The eligibility requirements for auditor-appraisers who perform the duties authorized by section 670 differ from those for appraisers.
-In general, an auditor-appraiser performing those duties must hold a four-year degree with a specialization in accounting, be a licensed accountant in the state, or have passed a government civil service or merit system examination.
-A degree with a specialization in accounting consists of 18 semester units (or quarter equivalent units) in accounting and/or auditing courses.
-Complementary courses such as business law and/or economics do not count toward the 18 units.
-If the applicant holds an actual degree in accounting, no further documentation is required; however, if the applicant has a degree with a specialization in accounting, a listing of the accounting and/or auditing courses must be submitted with the application for appraiser's certification.
+The eligibility requirements for auditor-appraisers who perform the duties authorized by subdivision (d) of section 670 differ from those for appraisers.
+An auditor-appraiser performing those duties must hold a four-year degree with a specialization in accounting, be a licensed accountant in the state, or have passed a government civil service or merit system examination regularly given for the position of accountant or auditor by the testing body of that jurisdiction.
+A degree with a specialization in accounting consists of 18 semester units or 27 quarter units in accounting and/or auditing courses.
+Complementary courses such as business law and/or economics do not count toward the required number of units.